XLSForm/xlsform.github.io/_sections/home-english.md

 #### Dynamic selects from pre-loaded data

 {% include alerts/warning.html content="Use [select_one_from_file](#multiple-choice-from-file) unless you need to use more than 50 thousand options, or will be collecting data on old or low performance devices.
-The approaches in this section may not work with all data collection clients." %}

-{% include alerts/warning.html content="We generally recommend using [select_one_from_file](multiple-choice-from-file) unless you need to use more than 50k rows or very old devices.
 This approach is not supported by Enketo web forms." %}

 Once your form has one or more pre-loaded .csv files, you can dynamically pull the choice lists for **select_one** and **select_multiple** fields from those .csv files.
 Multiple-choice fields with dynamic choice lists follow the same general syntax as regular, static select_one and select_multiple fields as previously covered in the [Multiple choice questions](#multiple-choice) section.